-In order to practice, rehearse, compete or perform in any NHS co-curricular activity, the student must be in attendance that day for a minimum of the last 4 periods of the day.
-Pre-arranged absences with the approval of the Principal, Assistant Principal, or Activities Director will be considered an exception to the policy.
+In order to practice, rehearse, compete or perform in any NHS co-curricular activity, the student must be in attendance that day.
 All coaches/advisors are to explain this rule to the participants at the beginning of their season.
 Coaches/Advisors are expected to enforce this policy.
 If absences are not cleared by a parent/guardian, the absence will be considered unexcused.